gsboylan/Sublime-BackgroundColorEdit/README.md

  - Sublime Text 3
  - Colorsublime
+ - Package Control (optional)

 ## Installation

 ### Manual

-Clone this repo to your Sublime Text 'Packages' directory, which can be found via `Preferences > Browse Packages`.
+Clone this repo (or download and extract) to your Sublime Text 'Packages' directory, which can be found via `Preferences > Browse Packages`.

 ### Via Package Control

-*Note: Proper PackageControl support is pending approval.
-Here's how to add this package in the meantime.*

 1. Open the command palette (`ctrl+shift+p` or `cmd+shift+p` by default)
-2. Search for `Package Control: Add Repository`
+2. Search for `Package Control: Install Package`
-3. Paste in the URL to this github repo, press enter
+3. Search for `BackgroundColorEdit` and hit enter.

 ## Usage